VilleKrumlinde/zgameeditor/Docs/Types.md

 Examples:

     int[10] arr1;     // 1D array of integers
+    const int SIZE = 100;
+    string[10 * SIZE] arr2; // computed array size
-    float[5,10] arr2; // 2D array of floats
+    float[5,10] arr3; // 2D array of floats
-    vec3[,] arr3;    // 2D array of vec3
+    vec3[,] arr4;    // 2D array of vec3
-    model[,,] arr4;    // 3D array of models
+    model[,,] arr5;    // 3D array of models

-Size of array (defined as scripting variable or @ref Array component) can be changed dynamically by setting its properties SizeDim1, SizeDim2 or SizeDim3 respectively, for each dimension of array.
+Size of array (defined as scripting variable or @ref Array component) can be changed dynamically by setting its properties SizeDim1, SizeDim2 or SizeDim3 respectively, for each dimension of an array.
 The SizeDim* properties can also be used to check actual size of array.

 Accessing of array items (defined as scripting variable or @ref Array component) is done with syntax: